jtesta/ssh-audit/README.md

 ## ChangeLog
 ### v2.3.0 (???)
+ - Added new policy auditing functionality to test adherence to a hardening guide/standard configuration.
+For an in-depth tutorial, see <link_goes_here>.
  - Created new man page (see `ssh-audit.1` file).
  - 1024-bit moduli upgraded from warnings to failures.
  - Many Python 2 code clean-ups, testing framework improvements, pylint & flake8 fixes, and mypy type comments; credit [Jürgen Gmach](https://github.com/jugmac00).